 - The presentation should be 7 or fewer minutes long (I will cut you off). - It must not be read word-for-word, but presented from notes. - You may consider visual aids, such as a powerpoint presentation or a diagram.
-These should aid, not impede, your presentation. - Since usually two students will present, try to work with the other student to ensure there is not considerable overlap. - You will be graded on - Accuracy of rendering the readings - o Persuasiveness (that these are interesting, important and relevant questions) - Dynamism & Connection with audience (eye contact, responsiveness to confusion, boredom) - o Insightfulness of your points.
+These should aid, not impede, your presentation. - Since usually two students will present, try to work with the other student to ensure there is not considerable overlap. - You will be graded on - o Accuracy of rendering the readings - o Persuasiveness (that these are interesting, important and relevant questions) - Dynamism & Connection with audience (eye contact, responsiveness to confusion, boredom) - o Insightfulness of your points.
 Are these the MAIN contributions and weaknesses?
-What is the importance for our theory and practice of PB? - o Clarity
+What is the importance for our theory and practice of PB? - Clarity

-35%.
-Mid-term Exam.
+30%.
+Early Take-home Mid-term Exam (on Conceptual / Theoretical Peacebuilding Approaches).